William Trumbull: Professional life

 Charles II died a few days later and Trumbull had to relinquish the clerkship when he was sent by James II, against his own wishes, as envoy extraordinary to France.
 With King James a declared papist and French King Louis XIV persecuting his Protestant subjects, Trumbull, a devout Anglican, was an odd choice for the post, being a zealous opponent of Roman Catholicism, and did much to benefit the condition of the English Protestants in France after Edict of Fontainebleau.
 In 1686 he was recalled from Paris, and on 15 October was nominated by the king to be appointed Ambassador at Constantinople, where he arrived on 17 August 1687.
 He remained ambassador until 31 July 1691 when he departed Turkey.
 Sir William was a Governor of the Hudson's Bay Company from 1696 to 1700 and the Turkey Company from 1696 to 1709.

 On 3 May 1694 he was appointed a Commissioner of the Treasury, and a year later was made a Privy Counsellor and appointed Secretary of State for the Northern Department.
 However, he was unhappy in the post, and resigned it on 2 December 1697.
 He then retired from public life.

 Trumbull was a friend of both John Dryden and Alexander Pope.
 Dryden records, in the postscript to his translation of Virgil, that "if the last Aeneid shine amongst its fellows, it is owing to the commands of Sir William Trumbull, who recommended it as his favourite to my care."
 It was Trumbull who, admiring Pope's translation of the "Epistle of Sarpedon" from the Iliad urged him to translate the whole of Homer's works, and Pope's "Spring" was dedicated to him.

 Family life

-In 1670, Trumbull married Katherine, daughter of Sir Charles Cotterell, Master of the Ceremonies; she died in 1704, they having had no children.
+In 1670, Trumbull married Elizabeth, daughter of Sir Charles Cotterell, Master of the Ceremonies; she died in 1704, they having had no children.
 In Scotland in October 1706, he married Judith (died 1724), daughter of Henry Alexander, the 4th Earl of Stirling.
 They had two children, Judith (1707–1708) and William (1708–1760).

 Trumbull died on 14 December 1716.
 He was buried on 21 December at Easthampstead church.
 His funerary monument in the south transept proclaims that 'he maintained the character of an able statesman'.

 His son William had an only daughter, who became the wife of the Hon.
 Martin Sandys, second son of Samuel Sandys, 1st Baron Sandys.
 She was thus the ancestress of the later marquesses of Downshire.